HAMBURG IN A FEW HOURS

 Zippelhaus, Katharinenkirchhof and Bei den Mühren are three adjacent streets along the river that offer a great view of the distinctive skyline of Hamburg: red bricks warehouses overlooking the canals of Elbe river.

-The warehouses form a complex called Speicherstadt and most of them are no longer in use.
+The warehouses form a complex called Speicherstadt (listed as a UNESCO World Heritage Site) and most of them are no longer in use.

 Cross one of the bridges to reach the other bank of the canal to find Miniatur Wunderland, the museum with the largest model railway system.